Cost of Living: Copenhagen vs Tokyo (2026)

 Should I move to Copenhagen or Tokyo?▾

-Too close to call.
-Tokyo has a slight edge, but Copenhagen might suit you better depending on your priorities.
+Copenhagen scores 78 to Tokyo's 68 on livability — the gap is real.
+Tokyo has its charms, but the numbers favor Copenhagen.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Copenhagen or Tokyo?▾